 Australia is a participant in America’s Visa Waiver Program, meaning Australians don’t need a visa for visits of 90 days or less.
 We must, however, obtain an Electronic System for Travel Authorization (ESTA) through the Department of Homeland Security site.
 Authorisation is usually granted on the spot but it’s advisable to apply at least 72 hours before you travel in case there’s an issue.
 ESTA-approved travellers also need a (machine-readable) ePassport.

 If you overstay, the American Government could arrest, deport or even bar you from returning to the States.
-Your kids will never forgive you if they can’t go to FAO Schwarz toy store and play on the giant keyboard.

 Flying in to LaGuardia Airport or John F. Kennedy International Airport